 One response for people early in their spiritual process is to become healers or reformers.
 To help others before they suffer.
 This makes sense as the time to change and help others is early on in their problems.
 But then you will discover this isn’t necessarily true.
 You hit the next roadblock in a spiritual awakening: denial.

 As a perfect example, look at our world today.
 Examine the way people resist changing their lifestyles when changing a lifestyle would be an obvious and seemingly simple solution to the global problems unfolding.
 Despite so many people now beginning to wake up spiritually, true change always seems to be just out of our reach.
 The reason why is the larger resistance of denial coming out from society.
 This is something that can be solved, but in a slower manner and with lots of patience to shift social habits.
-Also, be aware that to force healing upon another actually can harm a person and create more suffering.
+Also, be aware that forcing healing upon another can harm a person and create more suffering.